UniversalDependencies/UD_Chukchi-HSE/README.md

 conversion.
 Particularly the treatment of Russian loan words and proper nouns, the character *s*, and the glottal stop.

+# Metadata

+Each sentence has the following information:

+* `sent_id`: This indicates the file and the sentence number.
+The filename is equivalent to the name from the [Chuklang](http://chuklang.ru/) site.
+* `text`: The text in the Chukchi orthography.
+This is automatically generated from the phonemic transcription and partially manually corrected.
+See Orthography notes above.
+* `text[phon]`: A phonemic transcription.
+Words in Cyrillic in here are either false starts or sequences of loan words.
+* `text[rus]`: A free translation of the sentence in Russian.
+* `text[eng]`: A free translation of the sentence in English.
+* `labels`: A set of labels indicating some metadata about the sentence, may include the annotator name, if the sentence is complete, or just has dependencies, or if there is something unclear in the syntax.

+In addition, some sentences have extra information

+* `timestamp`: The offset of the `.wav` file in `hh:mm:ss` format where the sentence starts.
+* `comment`: A comment from the transcriber, usually in Russian.
+* `text[eng']`: A secondary, more literal translation in English of the structure that the sentence is believed to have.

 # Tokenisation

 # Morphology